junxit/us-congress-bills-110/metadata.md

 - 2007-05-02 — The previous question was ordered pursuant to the rule. (consideration: CR H4410-4411)
 - 2007-05-02 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2007-05-03 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 1867.
+- 2007-05-07 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 138.